“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 We usually ask if a survey has been done before purchasing a property.

-If one already exists, then you may not need to worry about commissioning a new survey depending on the age and quality of the existing one.
+If one already exists, then you may not need to commission a new survey depending on the age and quality of the existing one.

-However, we generally don’t commission a survey when we purchase a property if the acquisition price is below $10,000.
+However, we generally don’t purchase a survey when we buy land if the acquisition price is below $10,000.

 Just keep in mind that, if you don’t have a survey, you will need to be clear with your buyers that one hasn’t been done.